 And I think his ideas are in the right direction, but perhaps not quite specific enough for us to know what to do with them.

-So, Dr. Radin, when you were talking about these supernormal powers and psychic powers Tending to be the strongest in young children, it sort of gave me chills because I have very strong memories from as a young child of repeatedly being able to levitate in my bedroom.
+So, Dr. Raden, when you were talking about these supernormal powers and psychic powers tending to be the strongest in young children, it sort of gave me chills because I have very strong memories from as a young child of repeatedly being able to levitate in my bedroom.

-After all this time, I'd sort of forgotten about it for a while and I had just started thinking about it again.
+And after all this time, I'd sort of forgotten about it for a while.

 Yeah, so my first inclination in such a thing is to assume that the story is real.